 If steaks and golden bars aren’t your cup of tea, we can summarize stablecoins instead with the first sentence from its Wikipedia page: “Stablecoins are cryptocurrencies designed to minimize the volatility of the price of the stablecoin, relative to some “stable” asset or basket of assets.
 A stablecoin can be pegged to a cryptocurrency, fiat money, or to exchange-traded commodities (such as precious metals or industrial metals).”

 Now go have a steak!

 Want to build a stablecoin solution that is right for you?
-Visit www.stably.io/stably-enterprise and schedule a call to discuss customized options for your brand and needs!
+Check out more information on our Stablecoin-as-a-Service page or contact us now to discuss customized options for your brand and needs!

 Stably is a venture-backed FinTech from Seattle, Washington.
 We provide regulatory-compliant stablecoin and onramp infrastructure for emerging blockchains, Web3 applications, and financial institutions, enabling their users in 170+ countries/regions to easily buy, sell, or swap digital assets at competitive rates across multiple blockchain networks with stablecoins and fiat payments.
 Our mission is to power the next billion Web3 users with a superior fiat & stablecoin onramp.

 For all inquiries, feel free to contact us.

 Follow Stably: Twitter | Linkedin | Facebook | Discord Community